vireshas/newrelic_sms_alert/README.md

     Google about creating webhook channels in newrelic.
 Create a channel for webhook and
     go to an alert policy(should be found in tools>alert policy) add this webhook as an alert channel.
     Now whenever an alert is raised from this alert policy, a SMS will be sent to the
     corresponding users in user channels.
-A SMS is also sent to the default person that you have configured in settings.
+A SMS is also sent to the default person.

     Any change in settings.py file can be quickly consumed by the app without restarting by sending it
     a USR1 signal.
 Ex: ps aux | grep webhook #note down the pid and then run this command,